Geo-Leo/Python-Data-Analysis/README.md

-# Data-Analysis
+# Python Data Analysis

-This python script is to provide a preliminary analysis of data for a GIS project.
+The python script is to provide a preliminary data analysis for a GIS project.

-The repository is currently private.
+This repository is currently private.